 Building your email list is a smarter strategy than building a community on Facebook.
 You own your list, but you don’t own Facebook.

-Also, you have no control of Facebook’s algorithm changes that continually reduces the organic reach of your posts.
+Also, you have no control over Facebook’s algorithm changes that continually reduce the organic reach of your posts.

 Outlook boasts of 56% of all desktop opens and 16% of total opens in any device environment

 Microsoft Outlook accounts for over half of all desktop email opens and sixteen percent of email opens on mobile, tablet, and desktop devices.